- Sep 01, 2018

 So an effective project schedule is a schedule that provides reliable forecasts.

-The structure of the schedule has to be built in a way that allows the schedule to adjust forecasts based on changes such as increased task duration or a late task start.
-And we all know that things change once we start a project.
+The structure of the schedule has to be built in a way that allows the schedule to adjust forecasts based on changes.

 And there definitely benefits to performing a schedule health assessment.
 The benefits include:

 - Reliable forecasts